 Very often, organizations maintain one or more localized online sites that serve different geographic regions.
 Such sites will host content in one or more languages local to the region served by the site.
-In such cases, a piece of content can exist in multiple language versions, or locales.
+In such cases, a piece of content can be translated to exist in multiple languages, or locales.

-If two or more locales are set up on your site, you can create translations of assets, in the languages available on your site.
+If two or more locales are set up on your site, you can translate assets into the languages enabled by the locales.
 When you create the first translation of an asset, the asset and its translation become a multilingual set, and the source asset is automatically designated as the master asset of the set.
 Once an asset is designated as the master of a set, it remains so until you designate another member of the set as the master.